stitchit/StitchIt/README.md

   * To significantly improve execution time of image stitching compared to OpenPano

-  * Determine execution time differences between different stages of our implementation (on CPU/on GPU/combinations thereof) compared to the baseline code
+  * Determine execution time differences between different stages of our implementation compared to the baseline code

   * Study the impact of the stitcher on images with different resolutions

-  * Determine the tradeoffs between computation speed and communication overhead when using a GPU implementation for specific stages of the pipeline

 ### Checkpoint Update